chef/automate/components/automate-chef-io/content/docs/iam-v1-overview.md

 +++

 {{< warning >}}
 This documentation and the feature it covers, IAM v1, are deprecated.
 This documentation will be removed soon.
 Most Chef Automate installations upgraded automatically to the current IAM implementation.
-The [Airgap Installation documentation {{< relref "airgapped-installation.md/#upgrades" >}} covers the manual upgrade process for systems without internet connectivity.
+The [Airgap Installation documentation]({{< relref "airgapped-installation#upgrades" >}}) covers the manual upgrade process for systems without internet connectivity.
 The current IAM documentation pages are: the [IAM Overview]({{< relref "iam-v2-overview" >}}), the [IAM Guide]({{< relref "iam-v2-guide" >}}) and the [Chef Automate API](https://automate.chef.io/docs/api/).
 {{< /warning >}}